 When an entity is in run-off (has stopped taking on new business) and the main aggregates of the balance sheet or the profit and loss account do not exceed (except in a special case) the thresholds of 0.5% of the premiums issued, workforce, contributory earnings, 1% of consolidated shareholders' equity, technical reserves, and the total balance sheet, as well as 3% of goodwill (these thresholds measured in relation to the Group's total), this entity is deconsolidated.

-2.3.2 Change in the consolidation scope their equivalent value, under securities held for sale at the time of deconsolidation.
+The securities of such entity are then posted on the basis of their equivalent value, under securities held for sale at the time of deconsolidation.
 Subsequent changes in values are recorded in accordance with the methodology defined for this type of securities.